lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

     .flatMapMany { it.bodyToFlux(Vault.Update::class.java) }
     .subscribe { println("UPDATE: $it") }
 ```
 Again there isn't much to show at this point.
 But, behind the scenes there is actually quite a bit of work required to get this to work.
 All the issues that I faced to get this call to work all revolved around serialisation and deserialisation.
-We will get into that in a later section.
+We will get into that in the next section.

 The response to this request is as follows:
 ```